craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Jan 31, 2020
+* Sometimes docker containers created wit `docker-compose` don't rebuild when you'd expect them to.
+To hard reset a group of composed containers, use `docker-compose down && docker-compose build`.

 # Jan 27, 2020
 * One way to express the paradigmatic difference between Node and PHP, is that Node does not separate the application from the server.
 A negative consequence for Node is that uncaught exceptions can crash both your server/application, because they're both the same process.
 * In Node, the `uncaughtException` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js handles such exceptions by printing the stack trace to stderr and exiting with code 1,